microsoft/WhatTheHack/XXX-ConversationalAI/Coach/Solution-0.md

 - The Desktop app is relatively easier to install, but does take room on yoour desktop so it's a trade off
 - Make sure they have the latest Bot Framework emulator, earlier versions will cause issues down the road
 - If you are getting any odd issues like the Language Generation not loading correctly, have the participant uninstall and reinstall bot composer.
+- If there are issues with starting the bot double check the firewall permissions.